 The Brewers – could there be another nickname? – came into existence in 1950, practically this morning in English soccer, and for 59 years they muddled along in that vast thicket called non-league football, winning things like the Northern Premier League Premier Division and enjoying a rivalry with their (relatively) big-time neighbors up the Trent, Port Vale.

-In 2009, Nigel Clough (son of the Nottingham Forest legend) got them into the football league, then of all things left for nearby nearby rival Derby County.
+In 2009, Nigel Clough (son of the Nottingham Forest legend Brian) got them into the football league, then of all things left for nearby nearby rival Derby County.
 It’s a club that is only about 15 miles away, yet the Brewers had never played them in a competitive game.
 Same for all their nearby neighbors, in fact: West Brom, Villa, Forest, Birmingham City and so on.
-The Brewers just did’t get there.
+The Brewers just weren’t in their leagues.

 Their big moment was in the 2006 FA Cup, when they drew Manchester United, held them at home, then got the big-money replay at Old Trafford and set the record for away attendance there with 11,000 people.
 They lost, 5-0, but made history anyway.